Qarj/WebImblaze/README.md

     ```

 2. Obtain ChromeDriver.exe from https://sites.google.com/a/chromium.org/chromedriver/ and save
 it somewhere.
 For simplicity, ensure that there are no spaces in the path.

-For this example,
-we'll put it here: `C:\ChromeDriver\chromedriver.exe`
+    For this example, we'll put it here: `C:\selenium\chromedriver.exe`

+3. Optional - download selenium-server-standalone-2.53.1.jar from http://selenium-release.storage.googleapis.com/2.53/selenium-server-standalone-2.53.1.jar
+and place it in `C:\selenium`

 #### Run the Selenium WebDriver example
 1. Open a command prompt as an administrator and issue the following command:

     ```
-    perl webinject.pl -d chromedriver --binary C:\ChromeDriver\chromedriver.exe examples\selenium.xml
+    perl webinject.pl examples\selenium.xml --driver chromedriver --binary C:\selenium\chromedriver.exe
     ```

 You should see Chrome open along with a process chromedriver.exe in the taskbar.

 After the tests run, you will see in the `output` folder that screenshots for each step
 are automatically taken.

+2. Optional - Run the same example through Selenium Server (in my experience this is more robust)

+    First you need to start the server in a separate process, in this example we'll start it on port 9988
+    ```
+    wmic process call create 'cmd /c java -Dwebdriver.chrome.driver="C:\selenium\chromedriver.exe" -jar C:\selenium\selenium-server-standalone-2.53.1.jar -port 9988 -trustAllSSLCertificates'
+    ```

+    Then you call WebInject telling it what port to find Selenium Server on
+    ```
+    perl webinject.pl examples\selenium.xml --port 9988 --driver chrome
+    ```

 ### Linux